Title: On the Verge (Prelude to an Admission of Love)

 She takes it from him, unfastens the clasp, and hooks it around her neck.
 “This is getting to be a bad habit.”
 She frowns as she fingers the small cross.

-“Our own post-abduction tradition,” he jokes but sees her bristle.
+“Our own post-abduction tradition,” he jokes, making her bristle.
 She’s never liked the term.
-He bends down and softly kisses her forehead, wanting to erase the unease he sees there.
+He leans in and softly kisses her forehead, wanting to erase the unease he sees there.

 “Yes.
 To be honest, I’m famished.
 Mulder, have you eaten?”